chris-prener/sampleNotebook/docs/sampleNotebook.md

 General Notebook Structure
 --------------------------

 Up above the introduction is a [`YAML`](https://en.wikipedia.org/wiki/YAML) header that contains, by default, fields for `title` and `output`.
-Make sure you change the `output` from `html_notebook` to `github_document` for each assignment.
+Make sure you change the `output` from only saying `html_notebook` to also including `github_document` for each assignment.
+Both output types should be noted as `default`.
 Also be sure to add in and fill out the `author` and `date` fields.
 The `date` field function can be inserted into every document without change.
 When your notebook is "knit", it will always insert the current date.

 I recommend using second level headings (`##`) for major sections, such as the different parts of each assignment.
 For each question, use a third level heading (`###`).